stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

     }
 }
 ````

-​
-After associating, I am going to attach internet gateway to the default route table or the route table assigned to the public subnets.
+After associating, I am going to `attach internet gateway to the default route table` or the route table assigned to the public subnets.
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 create-route --route-table-id rtb-0ec07251dcc6bcb6b --destination-cidr-block 0.0.0.0/0 --gateway-id igw-0dfeeb90f728b81f0
 {
     "Return": true
 }
-[ec2-user@ip-172-31-44-84 ~]$
 ````

-?
-Then I am going to create NAT Gateway and allocate to the second public subnet with the name "zomato-public-2".
-For creating NAT gateway I am going to create elastic ip address first using the below command:
+Then I am going to `create NAT Gateway` and allocate to the second public subnet with the name "zomato-public-2".
+For creating NAT gateway I am going to `create elastic ip address` first using the below command:
-?

 ````
 ec2-user@ip-172-31-44-84 ~]$ aws ec2 allocate-address --domain vpc
 {